Using Lambda's Managed Kubernetes#

 PVC.

-Run a Job to evaluate multiplication-solving accuracy#
+Run a Job to evaluate the multiplication-solving accuracy of the model#

 -